uzairnaroo/Netvisor-PHP/README.md

 # Netvisor-PHP
-Basic Call of netvisor Api's using php functions call without object oriented approach.The Following things need to set
+Basic Call of netvisor Api's using php functions without object oriented approach.The Following things need to set

 1) $api_url variable
 2) array of createHeaders function using valid crendentials